Review the Hot Rod reference for detailed information about each version of the binary TCP protocol.

 byte array |

 Byte array containing the JSON encoded response object, having a length specified by previous field.
-Example payload: { "total_results":801, "hits":[ { "hit":{ "field1":565, "field2":"value2" } }, { "hit":{ "field1":34, "field2":"value22" } } ] } Where: total_results: the total number of results of the query. hits: an ARRAY of OBJECT representing the results. hit: each OBJECT above contain another OBJECT in the "hit" field, containing the result of the query, in JSON format. |
+Example payload: { "hit_count":801, "hit_count_exact":true, "hits":[ { "hit":{ "field1":565, "field2":"value2" } }, { "hit":{ "field1":34, "field2":"value22" } } ] } Where: hit_count: the total number of results from the query. hit_count_exact: is true when the hit_count is exact.
+Is false when the hit count value is a lower bound. hits: an ARRAY of OBJECT representing the results. hit: each OBJECT above contain another OBJECT in the "hit" field, containing the result of the query, in JSON format. |

 Also, this version introduces 3 new operations for Hot Rod transactions: